RatJuggler/my-production-docker-build/bin/README-BUILDX.md

 - `buildx-ingress-proxy.sh` : standalone build for the ingress proxy.
 - `buildx-golden.sh` : standalone build for my golden images.

-The `build.sh` script clones only the minimum source code required (no history) for each project and then uses the projects compose file to create multi-architectural images for that project using the experimental *build bake* command.
+The `buildx.sh` script clones only the minimum source code required (no history) for each project and then uses the projects compose file to create multi-architectural images for that project using the experimental *build bake* command.
 The script has options to set the registry, repository (docker id) and tag for the generated images.
 Everything will be pushed to the registry.
 ```
 My Project Multi-Arch Docker Image Builder